Information Disclosure and Promotion Policy Design for Platforms: Proofs

-Consider the first inequality in the statement of the lemma (i.e. conditioned on $\phi=\phi_L$).
+Consider the first inequality in the statement of the lemma (i.e., conditioned on $\phi=\phi_L$).
 The proof of the second follows nearly verbatim.
 Let $\E^L$ indicate that we are taking expectation conditional on $\phi=\phi_L$.
-Assume that $\sigma$ is uninformative (we will incorporate this adjustment at the end) and consider the evolution of the seller's belief from this point on.
-From the proof of \cite{Harrison2012} Lemma A.1 (see equation (A4) and the following equation), we have that:
+Assume that $\sigma$ is uninformative (we will incorporate this adjustment at the end) and consider the evolution of the seller's belief from the first period onwards.